 IRawImageinterface allows to receive a pointer to the image data, its height and width.

-runProcessingmethod, we start the camera, and in the
+runProcessingmethod, and stop the camera in the

-worker.h, we import the
+worker.h, import the

 SharedImageAndDepthstructure contains the pointers to an RGB frame and a depth frame from the sensor, and also the